apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lucy Letby, most prolific child killer in modern UK history, sentenced to life in prison**
+**SoftBank-backed chip designer Arm files for Nasdaq IPO**

-You can read more about it [here](https://apnews.com/article/lucy-letby-nurse-serial-killer-baby-deaths-0165654a8afa9db74e97980323f5b0e1).
+You can read more about it [here](https://www.ft.com/content/36bc706f-66a1-48e3-8c20-ab4966cb0fce).

 ## Requirements
 - Python 3.8